kerusan/vapor-serverapplications/README.md

 client access.

 Then there is a Session application that is responsible for handling the sessions.
-It is supposed to be used a singe instance process .
+It is supposed to be used a singeton instance process .
 Sessions are short lived (configurable) and database stored.
 This application has its own memory based local datastore but also one using FrontBase for persistance.
 Database storage is handled async for faster access to this service.